-$$\sum{Each Upgrade Lamp} (LCP x Asset Lifetime x Annual Operating Hours x CM)$$ x AM) ÷106
+$\sum{Each Upgrade Lamp} (LCP x Asset Lifetime x Annual Operating Hours x CM x AM) \div 10^{6}$

-- Each Upgrade Lamp means each lamp and control gear in the upgraded lighting system. - LCP is the default lamp circuit power (Watts) Factor corresponding to that Type of Lamp and Control Gear for that End-User Equipment or activity as in Table 9 of Schedule A to this Rule, representing the power drawn by the lamp, plus the losses of its control gear (which are pro-rata if the control gear supplies multiple lamps). - Asset Lifetime is the default the lifetime of the lighting upgrade in years for the relevant End-User Equipment or activity as in Table 10 of Schedule A to this Rule.

-- Annual Operating Hours is the default the number of hours per annum that the upgraded lighting system is expected to operate for the relevant End-User Equipment or activity as in Table 10 of Schedule A to this Rule. - CM is the control multiplier.
+- Each Upgrade Lamp means each lamp and control gear in the upgraded lighting system. - LCP is the default lamp circuit power (Watts) Factor corresponding to that Type of Lamp and Control Gear for that End-User Equipment or activity as in Table 9 of Schedule A to this Rule, representing the power drawn by the lamp, plus the losses of its control gear. - Asset Lifetime is the default the lifetime of the lighting upgrade in years for the relevant End-User Equipment or activity as in Table 10 of Schedule A to this Rule, or another value approved by the Scheme Administrator. - Annual Operating Hours is the default the number of hours per annum that the upgraded lighting system is expected to operate for the relevant End-User Equipment or activity as in Table 10 of Schedule A to this Rule, or another value approved by the Scheme Administrator. - CM is the control multiplier.
 If the lamp is connected to a control system, the factor for the control multiplier shall be applied for the relevant End-User Equipment or activity as in Table 10 of Schedule A to this Rule, otherwise CM = 1.0.